-A statistics professor collects information about the classification of her students as freshmen, sophomores, juniors, or seniors.
-The data she collects are summarized in the pie chart Figure 1.2.
+A statistics professor collects information about the classification of her students as freshmen (Part 1), sophomores (Part 2), juniors (Part 3), or seniors (Part 4).
+The data she collects are summarized in the pie chart in Figure 1.2 (pie charts will be reviewed in a later chapter).
 What type of data does this graph show?